Olala2024/project-5/README.md

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In your Cloud IDE, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with *Regenerate API Key*.

 ## 1. Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.